Jose-Bastos/PINNs-Master-Thesis/README.md

     1. *Weather1D.ipynb*: Tackles the 1D Weather problem.
 Loads the Data and trains a PINN with Fourier Transform dominant frequencies.
     2. *Weather2D.ipynb*: Tackles the 2D Weather problem.
 Load the Data and trains a PINN using possible different approaches of Library of terms (ad-hoc, Bernard-Railegh convection mode).
 Shows PINNs failing to correctly forecast the 2D Weather.

+I reccomend reading (skimming) the thesis and then experiment with notebooks **Full_Pipeline.ipynb**, **GIFs.ipynb**, and **Weather1D**.

 ## Acknowledgments

+I want to thank all my supervisors: Agusmian, Erik, Kerem, Jeroen, and prof. João Pedroso for their guidance and help.